-Specific debt issued by several State agencies, such as Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank, Alaska Energy Authority, the Alaska Tax Credit Certificate Bond Corporation and the Alaska Pension Obligation Bond Corporation have been provided a statutory framework that allows some level of Moral Obligations of the State of Alaska.
+Specific debt issued by several State agencies, such as Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank, and the Alaska Energy Authority have been provided a statutory framework that allows some level of Moral Obligations of the State of Alaska.
 There is no direct obligation of the State to pay any debt service associated with these bonds, however there is an implied commitment of the State to appropriate funds (at the Legislature's discretion) to cover any shortfall in the event of a default by these issuers.
 This implied commitment is based on a specific statutory framework that the State provided the agencies that requires a debt service reserve and reporting the sufficiency of that reserve to the Legislature and Governor.
 As there is no obligation of the State to appropriate such funds, and there has not been an instance previously in which the State has had to honor the moral obligation pledge, rating agencies generally do not include these Moral Obligation bonds when calculating the State's financial ratios.
 However, in the event that the State did appropriate funds to one of these agencies to cover a shortfall, the rating agencies would likely consider all of that agency's debt as part of the State's general obligation debt in its future ratio calculations.
 In the case of the Alaska Municipal Bond Bank Authority (AMBBA) the State has provided an annual appropriation funding any reserve deficiency due to a borrower default in advance.
-This appropriation has helped reduce the cost of borrowing for many municipal borrowers, but as a result of the appropriation there is a higher level of scrutiny for these bonds from Standard and Poor's and Fitch Ratings.
+This appropriation has helped reduce the cost of borrowing for many municipal borrowers, but as a result of the appropriation there is a higher level of scrutiny for these bonds from Standard and Poor's and Moody's Investors Service.

-On September 4, 2020 the Alaska Supreme Court issued a decision related to the Alaska Tax Credit Certificate Bond Corporation (ATCCBC) that created additional limitations on when the State can issue State Supported debt.
+On September 4, 2020, the Alaska Supreme Court issued a decision related to the Alaska Tax Credit Certificate Bond Corporation (ATCCBC) that created additional limitations on when the State can issue State Supported debt.
 While the decision reaffirmed prior Supreme Court decisions allowing the use of State Supported Debt for lease-purchase of real property arrangements, it specifically disallowed the structure contemplated for the Alaska Tax Credit Certificate Bond Corporation.
-Due to similarity of structure it is clear that the decision also rendered the Pension Obligation Bond Corporation, and likely the Toll Bridge Revenue Bonds for the Knik Arm Bridge illegal.
+Due to similarity of structure, it is clear that the decision also rendered the Pension Obligation Bond Corporation, and the Toll Bridge Revenue Bonds for the Knik Arm Bridge illegal.
 On September 28, 2020, the State of Alaska Department of Law filed a Petition for Rehearing with the Supreme Court in an attempt to obtain clarity on the scope of the Court's intent in their decision.
-Certain broad references in the decision may impact moral obligation bond programs with constructs that while fundamentally different from the ATCCBC in both public purpose and bond structure share certain statutory frameworks with the ATCCBC.
-The Court has not yet responded to the Petition for Rehearing.
+The Court declined to respond to the Petition for Rehearing.